coderamen666/srd-v3.5-md/basic-rules-and-legal/legal-information.md

-portion of this License to include the exact text of the COPYRIGHT NOTICE of any Open Game Content You are copying, modifying or distributing, and You must add the title, the copyright date, and the copyright holder\'s name to the COPYRIGHT NOTICE of any original Open Game Content you Distribute.
+portion of this License to include the exact text of the COPYRIGHT NOTICE of any Open Game Content You are copying, modifying or distributing, and You must add the title, the copyright date, and the copyright holder's name to the COPYRIGHT NOTICE of any original Open Game Content you Distribute.

 7\.
 Use of Product Identity: You agree not to Use any Product Identity,